Energy Efficiency Programs

 A significant electrical load, coupled with capacity issues with the regional electrical power grid, and the cost of electrical power led EMWD to pursue alternative sources of electrical power supply.
 These alternative sources included solar, digester gas, fuel cell technology and microturbines.

 EMWD installed solar power generation systems at its Perris, Moreno Valley, Temecula, San Jacinto and Sun City facilities.
-The systems produce 1 megawatt (1,000 kilowatts) of power to be used at each of the respective facilities and surrounding supporting infrastructure.
+The combined system capacity is over 21 megawatts (21,000 kilowatts) and is expected to produce over 45 million kWh/yr.; this amount is to be used at each of the respective facilities and surrounding supporting infrastructure.
 Each facility will have an average of 30 percent of its energy usage provided through the solar facilities.

 Digester Gas Driven Fuel Cells